ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 1. Webpack works as a static module bundler:
     1.1.
 It internally processes the applicatoin and builds a **dependency graph** which can have 1 or more **entry points** and also output in 1 or more final bundles, as static assets to serve content for the project.
 2. **Entry point**: this indicate the initial operation for webpack to start constructing the internal dependency graph.
     2.1.
 By default: **./src/index.js**
     2.2.
-It can multiple entrie pointis, but once initiated the process, webpack would directly or indirectly figure out the tree of modules dependencies.
+It can multiple entrie points, but once initiated the process, webpack would directly or indirectly figure out the tree of modules dependencies.
 3. **Output**: it defines where to place and how to name the final bundle(s) webpack creates.
     3.1.
 By defaul: **./dist/main.js**
 4. **Loaders**: out of the box, webpack only understand **JavaScript** and **JSON** files, but loaders allow webpack to process other types of files and convert them into valid modules to be added to the dependency graph.
     4.1.
 The basic 2 properties in configuration here are: **test** and **use**.
     4.2.
 The configuration property **test** allows the identification of file or files to be worked upon.
 For example: **{ module.rules.test: /\.txt$/ }**
     4.3.
 The configuration property **use** indicates which is the right loader to be used for transforming the file(s) apointed.
 For example: **{ module.rules.use: 'raw-loader' }**
-5. **Plugins**: according to the Docs, the plugins allow for a wider ranger of tasks like: buldle optimization, asset management, injection of enviroment variables, etc.
+5. **Plugins**: according to the Docs, the plugins allow for a wider ranger of tasks like: bundle optimization, asset management, injection of enviroment variables, etc.
     5.1.
 The plugins have to be required() in the webpack's configuration file.
-6. **Mode**: here it is possible to enable the webpack's built-in optimizations that correct corresponds to each kind of environment: **developement**, **production**, or **none**.
+6. **Mode**: here it is possible to enable the webpack's built-in optimizations that will correctly corresponds to each kind of environment needed: **developement**, **production**, or **none**.
 7. **Browser compatibility**: Webpack supports all browsers that are ES5-compliant.
     7.1.
 IE8 or older browsers in general will need to load polyfill to work properly with Webpack.
 8. **Environment**: Webpack 5 runs on Node.js version 10.13.0+.